appcelerator-archive/titanium_mobile_blackberry/README.md

 3. The log files are located at /accounts/1000/appdata/<your app id>/logs
 4. You can use tail -f to stream log updates.
 Note you will need to re-start tail between application runs.

-6) The easiest way to target running on a device is to use Titanium Studio but you can also use command-line utilities to do the same activities as in Titanium Studio.

-- Setup the BlackBerry 10 environment for code signing:
+6) If you want to run your application on a device or distribute to BlackBerry World you must setup :wqthe BlackBerry 10 environment for code signing:

 1. Register for a set of signing keys at https://www.blackberry.com/SignedKeys/codesigning.html (note the signing pin number)
 2. After receiving the signing certs put them somewhere locally.